Moe-Zbeeb/Brain-Production-/documentation.md

 ---

-## A one scroll code read with f strings and comments ( not actual code here !!)
+## A one scroll for some selected main code/fucntions read with f strings and comments ( not actual code here !!)
 ```markdown
 # Full Code Documentation